-Mason is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Mason is a decidedly white-collar city, with fully 86.01% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Mason is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Mason who work in office and administrative support (20.57%), teaching (8.86%), and management occupations (6.05%).
+There are especially a lot of people living in Mason who work in office and administrative support (16.06%), teaching (8.64%), and management occupations (8.64%).

 Also of interest is that Mason has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Mason in 2010 was $24,355, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
-This equates to an annual income of $97,420 for a family of four.
+The per capita income in Mason in 2010 was $27,600, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $110,400 for a family of four.
 However, Mason contains both very wealthy and poor people as well.

-Mason is a somewhat ethnically-diverse city.
 The people who call Mason home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mason residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Mason include Irish, English, French , and Scottish.
+Important ancestries of people in Mason include German, Irish, English, Polish, and Italian.

 The most common language spoken in Mason is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Italian and Spanish.